anandi42/GaCD_Project/CodeBook.md

 The first two variables are:

-  *`SubjectID`: subject number, (1-20)
+  *`SubjectID`: subject number, (1-30)

   *`ActivityType`: activity labels (WALKNG, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

-  The rest of the variables represent the average mean and std measuremtn for each of 33 features, aggregated for each subject and each activity.
+  The rest of the variables represent the average mean and std measurements for each of 33 features, aggregated for each subject and each activity.
 The original features were:

 tBodyAcc-XYZ
 tGravityAcc-XYZ